ulucaydin/welcome-to-devtools/README.md

-# Welcome to the HomeAway DevTools README
+# Welcome to HomeAway DevTools README
 Hi, welcome to the team.
 I’m so glad you are here at HomeAway.

 It’s going to take a solid quarter to figure this place out.
 I understand the importance of first impressions, and I know you want to get a check in the win column, but this is a complex place full of equally complex humans.
 Take your time, meet everyone, go to every meeting, write things down, and ask all the questions – especially about all those baffling acronyms and emoji.